 Early Years Foundation Stage

-The aim of the setting is to provide a curriculum, which promotes the ‘Early Learning Goals’ identified by the Department for Education.
+Our setting is dedicated to providing a high-quality curriculum that aligns with the ‘Early Learning Goals’ set by the Department for Education.

-4. To provide a curriculum that provides equal learning and developmental opportunities for all the children within the setting.
+- Offer equal learning and developmental opportunities for all children in our care.

 Your Career Starts Here